wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-power-automate-desktop-recording-features/includes/3-exercise-recording-web-flows.md

     ![Screenshot of the launch new browser option in the recorder window.](..\media\launch-new-browser-recorder.png)

 1. After selecting the browser, a browser window will open automatically.
-Start recording and use this window to navigate to the [MSN currency converter page](https://www.msn.com/en-us/money/tools/currencyconverter).
+Use this window to navigate to the [MSN currency converter page](https://www.msn.com/en-us/money/tools/currencyconverter).

     ![Screenshot of the MSN currency converter page.](..\media\msn-currency-converter-page.png)

-1. Set the drop-down menus of the converter to **United States Dollar** and **Euro**, respectively.
+1. Start recording and set the drop-down menus of the converter to **United States Dollar** and **Euro**, respectively.

     ![Screenshot of the currency drop-down menus in the MSN currency converter page.](..\media\msn-currency-converter-page-drop-down-menus.png)